Ronald Peter Fabbro

 Bishop Fabbro After 4:30 Mass on Saturday Nov 25, 2023 at St. Anne's Church, the feast of Christ the King of the Universe.

-Ronald Peter Fabbro, (born 6 November 1950) is the Roman Catholic Bishop of London, Ontario, Canada.
+Ronald Peter Fabbro, (born 6 November 1950) is a Canadian prelate, who was the Roman Catholic Bishop of London, Ontario, Canada.
 He was born in Sudbury, Ontario, and was educated at St. Charles College and Queen's University.

 Fabbro was the principal consecrator of Bishop Robert Anthony Daniels and Bishop William McGrattan, as well as a principal co-consecrator of Archbishop John Michael Miller.